cowrie/cowrie/docs/BACKEND_POOL.rst

     sudo qemu-img create -f qcow2 image-name.qcow2 8G

-(the qcow2 format is needed to ensure create snapshots, thus providing isolation between each VM instance; you can specify the size you want for the disk)
+(the qcow2 format is needed so snapshots can be created, providing isolation between VM instances; you can specify the size you want for the disk)

 Then you'll have to install an OS into it